apache/trafficcontrol/docs/source/admin/quick_howto/multi_site.rst

 		:scale: 100%
 		:align: center

 #.
-Check the multi-site check box in the delivery service screen:
+Check the multi-site check box in the :term:`Delivery Service`\ screen:

 	.. figure:: multi_site/mso-enable.png
 		:scale: 100%
 		:align: center

 #.
-Assign the org servers to the delivery service that will have the multi site feature.
-Org servers assigned to a delivery service with multi-site checked will be assigned to be the origin servers for this DS.
+Assign the org servers to the :term:`Delivery Service` that will have the multi site feature.
+Origin servers assigned to a :term:`Delivery Service` with multi-site checked will be assigned to be the origin servers for this :term:`Delivery Service`.

 	.. figure:: multi_site/03.png
 		:scale: 100%
 		:align: center

 	..
-Note:: “Origin Server Base URL” uniqueness: In order to enable MID caches to distinguish delivery services by different MSO algorithms while performing parent fail-over, it requires that “Origin Server Base URL” (OSBU) for each MSO-enabled Delivery Service is unique.
-This means that the OSBU of a MSO-enabled Delivery Service should be different with the OSBUs of any other Delivery Service, regardless of whether they are MSO-enabled or not.
+Note:: “Origin Server Base URL” uniqueness: In order to enable Mid-tier :term:`Cache Group` to distinguish :term:`Delivery Service`\ s by different :abbr:`MSO (Multi-Site Origin)` algorithms while performing parent fail-over, it requires that :abbr:`OSBU (Origin Server Base URL)` for each :abbr:`MSO (Multi-Site Origin)`\ -enabled :term:`Delivery Service` is unique.
+This means that the :abbr:`OSBU (Origin Server Base URL)` of an :abbr:`MSO (Multi-Site Origin)`\ -enabled :term:`Delivery Service`\ should be different from the :abbr:`OSBU (Origin Server Base URL)`\ s of any other :term:`Delivery Service`, regardless of whether they are :abbr:`MSO (Multi-Site Origin)`\ -enabled or not.
 The exceptions to this rule are:

-		- If there are multiple CDNs created on the same Traffic Ops, delivery services across different CDNs may have the same OSBU configured.
+		- If there are multiple CDNs created on the same Traffic Ops, :term:`Delivery Service`\ s across different CDNs may have the same :abbr:`OSBU (Origin Server Base URL)` configured.
-		- If several delivery services in the same CDN have the same MSO algorithm configured, they may share the same OSBU.
+		- If several :term:`Delivery Service`\ s in the same CDN have the same :abbr:`MSO (Multi-Site Origin)` algorithm configured, they may share the same :abbr:`OSBU (Origin Server Base URL)`.
-		- If delivery services are assigned with different MID :term:`Cache Group`\ s respectively, they can share the same OSBU.
+		- If delivery services are assigned with different Mid-tier :term:`Cache Group`\ s respectively, they can share the same :abbr:`OSBU (Origin Server Base URL)`.
-		- This OSBU must be valid - ATS will perform a DNS lookup on this FQDN even if IPs, not DNS, are used in the parent.config.
+		- This :abbr:`OSBU (Origin Server Base URL)` must be valid - :abbr:`ATS (Apache Traffic Server)` will perform a DNS lookup on this :abbr:`FQDN (Fully Qualified Domain Name)` even if IPs, not DNS, are used in the :file:`parent.config`.
-		- The OSBU entered as the "Origin Server Base URL" will be sent to the origins as a host header.
+		- The :abbr:`OSBU (Origin Server Base URL)` entered as the "Origin Server Base URL" will be sent to the origins as a host header.
 All origins must be configured to respond to this host.

 #.
 Create a delivery service profile.
-This must be done to set the MSO algorithm.
-Also, as of ATS 6.x, multi-site options must be set as parameters within the parent.config.
+This must be done to set the :abbr:`MSO (Multi-Site Origin)` algorithm.
+Also, as of :abbr:`ATS (Apache Traffic Server)` 6.x, multi-site options must be set as parameters within the :file:`parent.config`.
 Header rewrite parameters will be ignored.
 See `ATS parent.config <https://docs.trafficserver.apache.org/en/6.2.x/admin-guide/files/parent.config.en.html>`_ for more details.
-These parameters are now handled by the creation of a delivery service profile.
+These parameters are now handled by the creation of a :term:`Delivery Service` profile.

-	a) Create a profile of the type DS_PROFILE for the delivery service in question.
+	a) Create a profile of the type ``DS_PROFILE`` for the :term:`Delivery Service` in question.

 		.. figure:: multi_site/ds_profile.png
 			:scale: 50%
 			:align: center

-	#) Click "Show profile parameters" to bring up the parameters screen for the profile.
+	#) Click :guilabel:`Show profile parameters` to bring up the parameters screen for the profile.
 Create parameters for the following:

 		+----------------------------------------+------------------+--------------------------+-------------------------+
 		| Parameter Name                         | Config File Name | Value                    | ATS parent.config value |